 - Clearly recognizable buttons and links

 However, accessibility can also refer to the language used.
 Not every mail recipient can decode nested sentences and understand foreign words.
-If you offer a version in simple language in addition to the detailed text, you are actively promoting inclusion.
+If you offer a version in simple language in addition to the detailed text, you will actively be promoting inclusion.

-Thanks to automation, you can kill two birds with one stone: on the one hand, you can react much faster and more individually to each user.
+Thanks to automation, you can get two things done at once: on the one hand, you can react much faster and more individually to each user.
 Depending on how your customers act online, you can prepare the right email for them and can send it in real-time.
 On the other hand, you save resources because automation processes mean you need less time and fewer staff members to run effective email marketing.

 Another option to make your newsletters more personal is to include content from users or customers.
 The most popular method involves adding customer reviews into emails.
 A positive comment about your products or services in the introduction of your newsletter will immediately reflect positively on your readers and spark interest.
 More detailed reviews are well received because they take the reader's perspective and are thus more credible than traditional advertising messages.

 You can also incorporate user-generated content into your email marketing campaign by engaging your readers through a survey and collecting informative data on their shopping preferences etc. Add a call to vote into the first email and follow it up with the survey in your subsequent newsletter.
 You can personalize it even more by organizing challenges, for example, on social networks and then present the winners in your newsletter.